shaanprk/cc-points-analyzer/README.md

    </h4>

    <p>
-      The **Credit Card Points Analyzer** is an app designed to help users make smarter financial decisions by analyzing credit card point multipliers along with spending habits and recommending the best card for each purchase.
+      The <b>Credit Card Points Analyzer</b> is an app designed to help users make smarter financial decisions by analyzing credit card point multipliers along with spending habits and recommending the best card for each purchase.
    </p>
 </div>